Ontology-Benchmarks/opal/README.md

 Contact
 ------------
-Please feel free to reach out with comments and feedback to riley.moher@mail.utoronto.ca
+Please feel free to reach out with comments, questions, and feedback to riley.moher@mail.utoronto.ca